-How to turn off Auto-Hibernate
+How do I turn Auto-Hibernate off?

 - Apps: Go to Options (lower left) > Settings > Apps > Installed Apps (at the top) > disable auto-hibernate for apps you always want to receive badges and desktop notifications for new messages.
 Alternatively, right-click the app in the sidebar and select "Auto-Hibernate Off"